Well-posedness and linearization for a semilinear wave equation with spatially growing nonlinearity: Introduction and main results

 For the critical case $(p = 2_N^*)$, global existence was initially obtained by Struwe in the radially symmetric setting \cite{M.STR 1}, followed by Grillakis \cite{M.GR 1} in the general case, and subsequently by Shatah-Struwe \cite{SH.ST 2} in various dimensions.

-Regarding the supercritical case $(p > 2_N^*)$, the question remains unresolved except for some partial results (refer to \cite{G.LE, G.LEB}).
+Regarding the supercritical case $(p > 2_N^*)$, the question remains unresolved except for some partial results (refer to \cite{G.LE, G.LEB}). {Recently, it was shown in \cite{Colombo} that \eqref{eq a2} is globally well-posed for large data in three-dimensional space within a slightly supercritical regime, specifically for $ 5 \leq p < 5 + \delta_0 $, where $ \delta_0 > 0 $.}

-In two spatial dimensions, any polynomial nonlinearity is considered subcritical concerning the $H^1$ norm.
+In two spatial dimensions, any polynomial nonlinearity is regarded as subcritical with respect to the $H^1$ norm.
 Therefore, it is reasonable to explore an exponential nonlinearity.
 Notably, Nakamura and Ozawa \cite{NA.OZ} established global well-posedness and scattering for small Cauchy data in any spatial dimension $N \geq 2$.
-Subsequently, A. Atallah \cite{A} demonstrated a local existence result for the equation
+Subsequently, {Atallah Baraket} \cite{A} demonstrated a local existence result for the equation

-for $0 < \alpha < 4\pi$ and radially symmetric initial data $(0, u_1)$ with compact support.
-Later on, in \cite{IB.
+for $0 < \alpha < 4\pi$ and radially symmetric initial data $(0, u_1)$ with compact support. {In the subsequent works \cite{IB.
 MAJ.
-MAS 2}, the global well-posedness in the energy space was achieved for both subcritical and critical regimes.
-Recall that the Cauchy problem \eqref{eq a3}-\eqref{eq aC.D} (with $\alpha=4\pi$) is said to be subcritical if
+MAS 2, Duke}, global well-posedness and the asymptotic behavior in the energy space were successfully achieved for both subcritical and critical regimes.} Recall that the Cauchy problem $(E_{4\pi})$-\eqref{eq aC.D} is said to be subcritical if

-It is critical if $E^0=1$ and supercritical if $E^0>1$. t is worth noting that these results are optimal, and for the supercritical case, we refer to \cite{IB.MAJ.MAS 3, APDE-2011}.\\
+It is critical if $E^0=1$ and supercritical if $E^0>1$. {It is noteworthy to emphasize that the supercritical case was thoroughly investigated in \cite{IB.MAJ.MAS 3, APDE-2011}.
+For nonlinearities with weaker growth than ${\rm e}^{u^2}$, well-posedness, stability, and blow-up investigations were carried out in \cite{JPDE, Tar1} and \cite{Tar2, Tar3}.}\\